 Terms and conditions

-To be eligible to enter this competition, conducted by Healthy Land and Water (HLW) and QUT, you must be 18 years or over and you must fill in the Healthy Land and Water Social Science Research Survey 2017.
+To be eligible to enter this competition, conducted by Healthy Land and Water (HLW) and QUT, you must be 18 years or over and you must complete the Healthy Land and Water Social Science Research Survey 2018.

 Only one entry per participant.
 HLW reserves the right to exclude any persons from the competition.

 HLW may, subject to State Regulations, terminate this competition or vary its terms at any time at its absolute discretion without liability to any contestant or other person.